Bladder cancer: Non-muscle-invasive bladder cancer

 NMIBC is primarily treated by surgically removing all tumors by TURBT in the same procedure used to collect biopsy tissue for diagnosis.
 For those with a relatively low risk of tumors recurring, a single bladder injection of chemotherapy (mitomycin C, epirubicin, or gemcitabine) reduces the risk of tumors regrowing by about 40%.
 Those with higher risk are instead treated with bladder injections of the BCG vaccine (a live bacterial vaccine, traditionally used for tuberculosis), administered weekly for six weeks.
 This nearly halves the rate of tumor recurrence.
 Recurrence risk is further reduced by a series of "maintenance" BCG injections, given regularly for at least a year.
 Tumors that do not respond to BCG may be treated with the alternative immune stimulants nadofaragene firadenovec (sold as "Adstiladrin", a gene therapy that makes bladder cells produce an immunostimulant protein), nogapendekin alfa inbakicept ("Anktiva", a combination of immunostimulant proteins), or pembrolizumab ("Keytruda", an immune checkpoint inhibitor).

 Surgical reconstruction after radical cystectomy, using a piece of small intestine to serve as a new bladder.

+For superficial, well-differentiated bladder tumors that have not invaded the muscular wall, transurethral laser ablation (TULA) is increasingly used as a minimally invasive alternative or adjunct to conventional TURBT – even though its applications are not unlimited.
+The procedure involves inserting a laser fiber into the bladder through a cystoscope and directing focused light energy onto the tumor, which ablates and destroys the malignant tissue.
+Laser ablation is typically performed under local anesthesia, eliminating the need for general anesthesia.
+Non-muscle-invasive bladder tumors often have a high recurrence rate, which may require multiple treatments over time.
+Elderly patients or those with significant comorbidities may not be suitable for conventional TURBT under general anesthesia.
+In such cases, laser treatment can be performed in an outpatient setting and is therefore also considered an option for high-risk patients.
+Studies have shown that the procedure preserves surrounding healthy tissue and is associated with reduced postoperative symptoms, less pain, and shorter recovery times compared with conventional TURBT.
+Clinical data indicate comparable oncological outcomes with low complication rates.
+Because of these characteristics, laser ablation is now considered a gentler treatment option that can complement or replace TURBT in selected cases.
+This is further supported by the 2025 GIRFT Urology guidance on transurethral laser ablation (TULA), issued under the UK "Getting It Right First Time" programme, a national clinical improvement initiative working with specialist clinicians and professional bodies to standardise and optimise care pathways in urology, which recommends its use within a risk-stratified pathway for selected patients with non–muscle-invasive bladder cancer.